erinwalden/bookmarked/pages/about.md

 I am extremely grateful to friends and family who have gifted bookmarks to me throughout the years.
 You can learn more about these contributors on the [**Contributor Page**](https://erinwalden.github.io/bookmarked/contributors.html).

+{% include feature/image.html objectid="bookmark027" width="25" caption="A bookmark from Greta's trip to Scotland in 2022." %}

 This project was created for [Z652: Digtial Libraries](https://jawalsh.github.io/z652-Digital-Libraries-FA23/) with Professor [John Walsh](https://homes.luddy.indiana.edu/jawalsh/) and [Alex Wingate](https://alexandraewingate.com/).

 ## Bookmark Collecting